Technology in the Classroom

 • Make a formal lecture more interactive.

-Benefits of using voting pads
+Benefits of using voting systems

 • They can be used to test prior knowledge to enable the tutor to focus on what is needed most.